Pillar 1: Clean energy

 Click on the infographic & learn more

-6 pillars to making a positive impact with your investments
+6 pillars of the economy to making a positive impact with your investments

 Thinking sustainably also means planning disposal even before production.
 After all, reusing resources and reducing waste are becoming increasingly important. © Getty